-A couple days of having itchy skin is enough to frustrate anyone, but experiencing it as a chronic condition is even worse.
-Getting to know the “why” behind the problem, however, can bring sufferers one step closer to finding an appropriate solution.
+A couple days of having itchy skin - scientifically known as pruritus - is enough to frustrate anyone, but experiencing it as a chronic condition is even worse.
+Getting to know what can cause itchy skin without a rash, however, can bring sufferers one step closer to finding an appropriate solution.

 Read on to learn about five, little-known itchy skin conditions that might be affecting you in order to get informed and finally find long-lasting relief.

 Among the many functions of the kidneys are removing waste from the body and balancing fluids.
 As such, when they start to give out, there is a buildup of waste in the bloodstream, which is what causes itchy skin all over, not just in a localized area.
 An excess of phosphorus can also contribute to this itching.
 If you are experiencing accompanying symptoms of changes in the frequency of urination, nausea, vomiting, and swelling, among others, contact your healthcare provider immediately for appropriate diagnostic testing.

 Itchy skin conditions can also be caused by an allergic reaction, whether internally or externally.
 Certain medications list itchy skin among their possible side effects, especially aspirin, prescription-strength pain relievers, and blood-pressure drugs.
 Additionally, contact allergies to metals like nickel - commonly found in cell phones, jewelry, and eyeglass frames - can produce a rash.

 As is the case among many middle-aged women, itchy skin is not so much the underlying problem but instead another menopause symptom from decreased estrogen levels.
 Hot flashes and night sweats that overheat the body can also contribute to dermal irritation, worsening the situation.
 Moreover, an overactive thyroid gland can also be what causes body itching without a rash.
 Low thyroid-stimulating hormone (TSH) or high thyroid hormones (T3, T4) are characteristic of this disease.